 - Reduction in overall claim costs.

 - Improvement in health outcomes based on conditions managed in care plans.
-For example, how average drop in HbA1C levels for all members enrolled in diabetes intervention programs.
+For example, how average drop in pain levels for all members enrolled in chronic pain management programs.

 - Number of referrals managed.